xela-the-proto/NightMode/README.md

+## NO LONGER MAINTAINED (got bored of the project and i lacked ideas)
 # Nightmode

 Nightmode is a collection of random ideas i got while playing with my friends on a private server